KrijnvanderBurg/krijnvanrooijen.nl/_posts/2024-12-15-why-i-stopped-using-dependency-managers.md

 ```
 {: file='pyproject.toml' }

 The `poetry.lock` is pushed to git and shared across the team.
 This ensures all developers work with the same versions and avoid inconsistencies.
-Meainig,, only the locked versions are tested unless dependencies are explicitly updated or the lock file is recreated.
+Meaning, only the locked versions are tested unless dependencies are explicitly updated or the lock file is recreated.

 ## The Real-World Challenge
 Despite the flexibility of version ranges, both pip and Poetry workflows often result in developers testing only one resolved set of dependency versions during development.
 This leaves little understanding of how different combinations of dependencies might behave in real-world scenarios when users install the application.